LingData2019/LingData2021/project_description.md

 * Linguistic interpretation of the modeling results, explanation of conflicting results obtained with different models
 * Bonus for research quality and extra materials
 * Oral presentation.
 You can prepare additional presentation or just use pictures/tables from your paper
-* Penalty for late pre-registration, late final paper submission (before the exam date)
+* Penalty for late pre-registration, late final paper submission

 [Examples of project papers](https://agricolamz.github.io/2018-MAG_R_course/projects-previous-case-studies.html) (of different quality, for orientation only).

-Please, do not hesitate to contact instructors to discuss any aspects of your work.
+Please, do not hesitate to contact instructors to discuss research methodologies, data, and any other aspects of your work.
 We are here to help you!

 [^2]: The use of language R is one of the criteria of evaluation.
 If you use any statistical tool other than R in your project, please discuss it with the examiner.
 Python, C, etc. scripts used to collect and pre-process your data can also be provided, but are not subject of evaluation.